 In general, you’ll want to pay close attention to the shoes you use for deadlifts and squats.
 Your shoes for bench press can also be very important, but squats and deadlifts will often take precedence when it comes to your footwear’s importance in competition.

 In this article, I’m going to cover a range of some of the best shoes for powerlifting based on what you’re looking for.
-Do you want weightlifting shoes for squats or flat shoes?
+Do you want weightlifting shoes or flats?
 I cover all of this below.

 Best Flat Powerlifting Shoes for Squats